برای ورود به صفحهی فارسی وبسایت ابر آروان کلیک کنید

 Now that anycast routing is introduced, a common question arises for the CDN users:

-“The IP address of web services using ArvanCloud CDN exists in the Netherlands.
-Does it mean that the traffic of all users using these services (even Dutch users) will move abroad and be responded by foreign servers?”
+“The IP address of web services using ArvanCloud CDN exists in Germany.
+Does it mean that the traffic of all users using these services (even German users) will move abroad and be responded by foreign servers?”

 Finally, it is concluded that translating a domain into a foreign IP address (in Germany in this case) through DNS servers does not mean that the corresponding server must be located in that country and that the traffic is directed abroad.